 - Represent you in all future hearings and litigation.

-We understand that the Social Security disability approval rate can seem inconsistent.
+We understand that the Social Security disability approval rates can seem inconsistent.

 Even if you have an unlisted disability or medical issue, we can still help you seek approval for your SSDI or SSI benefits.